eth-sri/zkay/docs/index.rst

 Welcome to zkay's documentation!
 ================================

-Zkay is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging encryption and non-interactive zero-knowledge (NIZK) proofs.
+Zkay is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging (homomorphic) encryption and non-interactive zero-knowledge (NIZK) proofs.
 The zkay package provides a toolchain for compiling, deploying and using zkay contracts.

 The zkay language is closely related to Solidity and allows convenient specification of data ownership, reclassification, and private computations.
 Given a zkay contract, zkay's compiler automatically transforms it to a Solidity contract that realizes the privacy specification and can be deployed to an Ethereum blockchain.